 Problem 3.
-Sharing with Ronald.In class we talked a lot of about fair division and envy free sharing.
-Explain why in the example with Ronald Trunk the end result was envy free, but why the situation where we were sharing the estate out among Kim, Kourtney, Khloe and Caitlyn was not.
+Fair and envy-free division.In class we talked a lot of about fair division and envy free sharing.
+Explain why in the example with Donald Trump the end result was envy free, but why the situation where we were sharing the estate out among Kim, Kourtney, Khloe and Caitlyn was not.

 Problem 4.
 Binary Numbers.

 we add two identical numbers.
 Make the following additions in binary: